 Engaging with learning is always the primary aim.
 For the vast majority of learners, a gentle reminder or nudge in the right direction is all that is needed.
 Steps should always be gone through with care and consideration, taking individual needs into account where necessary.
 Staff should always and consistently in every lesson be praising the behaviour they want to see.
 All learners must be given "take up time" in between steps - allowing pupils the time and space to reset their behaviour.
+It is not possible to leap or accelerate steps for repeated low-level disruption.
 Learners are held responsible for their behaviour.
 Staff in the vast majority of situations will deal with behaviour without delegating.
 Staff will use the steps in behaviour for dealing with poor conduct.
-These steps will be applied using adult discrepancy based on the seriousness of the behaviour (this means that there will be times when some stages are missed out due to the seriousness of the incident).